 - The UCS does have some appointments available on Tuesday and Thursday evenings during term times, but these are limited, so your wait time for an appointment may be longer if you choose an evening slot.

 - To help us maximise our efficiency and to keep wait times to a minimum, it is important that all our appointments are used.
 If you book/confirm an appointment, please ensure you prioritise attending as missed appointments can lead to increased waiting times overall.
 It is acceptable to prioritise your appointment time over a lecture or other academic commitments.

 - If you cancel an appointment, you may be able to re-book, but there may be several weeks' wait before another appointment can be made available.

-Can I book my appointment online, using an online booking system?
+Q: Can I book my appointment online, using an online booking system?

 We appreciate it can sometimes feel more convenient to book appointments on line, however, due to the nature of counselling, we aim to ensure that each person's appointment requirements are tailored to meet individual needs and, as yet, no computerised online booking system can deliver such high standards to ensure everyone gets the best, personalised appointment match.
-If telephoning is an issue, we encourage you to make the time to call in person during the open hours to arrange your appointment.

 What if my need feels very urgent?

 NB If you are considering registering and are at a time of crisis, you may want to consider alternative support.
 If you need immediate attention, counselling may not be appropriate for you.
 For urgent matters, see your GP (medical doctor) or check other resources.
 For information on what counselling can be useful for, see FAQs.

 The University Wellbeing Advisors (who are part of the University Mental Health Team in Student Support at University House) offers drop-in sessions.